POP Unit

 The Anderson Police Department currently maintains two canine teams.
 The K9 Unit is primarily funded by financial contributions from members of the community.
 The donations are used to sustain the canine program by covering the cost of numerous expenditures such as veterinary care, equipment, and specialized training.

 If you would like to make a donation to the K9 Unit, please contact Sgt.
-Eric Haynes at ehaynes@ci.anderson.ca.us.
+Brandon Smith at bsmith@andersonpolice.org.

 Officer